jeetzala/aws-ecs-task-manager/README.md

 ## ✔️ Step 1 — Create the Flask Application

-Created a lightweight Python Flask application with:
+Created a Python Flask application with:

 ```text
 /
 /health
 ```

-The `/health` endpoint provides application health information and confirms that the runtime secret has been injected.
+The `/health` endpoint reports application health and confirms that the runtime secret has been injected.

 ---